 Why Create New Partition Grayed out in Windows XP

-However, how to solve this issue in such cases?
+However, how to solve unallocated space can’t create partition?
 Two solutions are helpful as follows.

-How to Solve New Partition Grayed Out Issue
+How to Solve New Partition Grayed Out Windows XP

 Solution 1: Convert MBR to GPT